tutulino/Megaminer/Readme.md

 -Can mine on Suprnova,Nicehash, MPH, Flypool or BlocksFactory pool without autochange or profit calculation, manual coin selection

--Fastest miner for each algo/coin preselected for Nvidia Pascal (08/01/2017) on all pools.
+-Fastest miner for each algo/coin preselected for NVIDIA Pascal (08/01/2017) on all pools.

 -Dual Mining between different pools (ex.
 Eth on MPH and lbry on Zpool)